UQ-RCC/hpc-docs/guides/conda-environment.md

 >`conda init --reverse`<br>

-## Using a conda module
+## Using existing Conda modules

-### Bunya

-There is no need to install Anaconda3 or Miniconda3 yourself.
-Both are available as modules on Bunya.
+There is no need to install Conda yourself.
+Several versions are available as modules on Bunya.

 Please load the relevant module.